-NFTE’s purpose is to lead the global movement for equitable access to entrepreneurship education and ignite the entrepreneurial mindset to empower students to own their futures.
+NFTE’s purpose is to lead the global movement for equitable access to entrepreneurship education and to ignite the entrepreneurial mindset, empowering students to own their futures.

 The World Series of Innovation has three primary objectives: